-‘For us Palazzo Campanella was an investment, a bet, ‘at least it will be a beautiful home’ we said to each other, and the idea was fascinating.
+«For us, Palazzo Campanella was an investment, a bet: ‘at least it will be a beautiful home’ we said to each other, and the idea was fascinating.
 This place has very different spaces, a feature that you don’t find in other cities.
-In Paris or Venice in the historic buildings there is the same style.
-In this building there is instead a stratification that you also find in the rest of the city.
-The door is from the sixteenth century, the neoclassical lobby from the eighteenth century, the room with stuccoes with a Romanticist touch from the nineteenth century, in the gilded room the frescoes are from the sixteenth century and above it there are the stuccoes from the eighteenth century.
-This is what makes Genoa special.
+In Paris or Venice in the historic buildings there is the same style».
+The door is from the sixteenth century, the neoclassical lobby from the eighteenth century, the room with stuccoes with a Romanticist touch from the nineteenth century, in the gilded room the frescoes are from the fifteen hundreds, and above it there are tstuccoes from the eighteenth century.
+This is the uniqueness of Genoa.